Learn how to increase your chances of getting the right investor to open and respond to your email pitch today.

 Attach your pitch or one-pager to your cold email and you won’t ever know if your VC actually opened them or chucked your email in the trash.

-Digify lets you monitor your attachments to see:
+Digify lets you see:

 - Which VCs opened and viewed your files